casangi/casagui/docs/source/design/boundary.rst

 messages sent to the remote kernel.
 These messages will then run the process using the same interfaces provided by CASA and other packages as was used for local execution.

-These two execution models will are sufficient as the basis for the usage settings described in the casagui system document.
+These two execution models are sufficient as the basis for the usage settings described in the casagui system document.
 A variant of these execution models may also be sufficent for a website implementation.
 The GUI elements created with :xref:`bokeh` are compatible with display within a website.
 The remote :xref:`jupyterkernel` execution is compatible